Australia prime minister attacks French leader’s credibility | Times Leader

 “I’m not going to indulge your editorial on it, but what I’ll simply say is this: We were contacted when we were trying to set up the … call and he made it pretty clear that he was concerned that this would be a phone call that could result in the decision of Australia not to proceed with the contract,” Morrison said.

+Macron’s office on Tuesday rejected this description and gave a different timeline of events.
+An official in the French presidency said that leaking such text messages between world leaders “further breaches trust” between governments.
+The official welcomed Biden’s efforts to smooth relations with Paris, while saying that Morrison “has yet to apologize.”

+The official, who was not authorized to be publicly named, also noted that France makes nuclear submarines and could have renegotiated the contract if asked.

-French officials said their government had been blindsided by the contract cancellation which French Foreign Minister Jean-Yves Le Drian described as a “stab in the back.”
+French officials said their government had been blindsided by the contract cancellation, calling it a “stab in the back.”

 Macron said this week the nuclear submarine deal was “very bad news for the credibility of Australia and very bad news for the trust that great partners can have with Australia.”